“Design apartment with a breathtaking roof terrace, in historic Ostuni, our favourite Puglian hilltown (sleeps 2-4)”

 - Restaurants Nearby

 - Towels & Bedlinen

 After climbing 42 stairs from the street, you enter the open-plan apartment by the kitchen/dining area, which leads to the bed and bathtub (not for the shy).
 It is compact, but clever design makes the most of the space.
 Kitchen tops reveal hidden sinks, storage slots into the most unlikely spaces.
-There's a separate bathroom too, with a shower and second bathtub.
+There's a separate WC, too.

 Each little window frames a sea view and the original features of the 17thC tower house give the apartment bags of character: stone fireplaces, beautiful vaulted ceilings and arched doorways.
 This marries brilliantly with ultra-modern design features, including unique brass light fittings and oversize brooding glass photos on the wall.
 It’s a heady mix and we loved it.

 Further stairs lead up to the private roof terrace, with potted plants, colourful tiles and original stone flooring hosting sunloungers and comfy chairs.
 Washing lines of fairy lights sparkle as the stars come out to play.
 The views of the Adriatic and the rooftops of Ostuni are breathtaking, day or night.

 - Coffee maker

 There’s a kitchenette and dining area with hob, Nespresso, fridge and toaster but no kettle or oven; it’s ideal for breakfast and a light lunch, but rather limited for prepping a feast.
 Pastries and coffee on the roof terrace are an utterly perfect way to start the day - there is a cafe downstairs.
 Grocery stores are a 5-minute walk away or you can stock up on ingredients on the way here, at a larger supermarket on the edge of town.